As more colleges stay online, students demand tuition cuts

 As more universities abandon plans to reopen and decide instead to keep classes online this fall, it’s leading to conflict between students who say they deserve tuition discounts and college leaders who insist remote learning is worth the full cost.

 Disputes are flaring both at colleges that announced weeks ago they would stick with virtual instruction and at those that only recently lost hope of reopening their campuses.
-Among the latest schools facing pressure to lower tuition are Michigan State University and Ithaca College, which scrapped plans to reopenafter seeing other colleges struggle to contain coronavirus outbreaks.
+Among the latest schools facing pressure to lower tuitions are Michigan State University and Ithaca College, which scrapped plans to reopen after seeing other colleges struggle to contain coronavirus outbreaks.

 The scourge has killed more than 175,000 people in the United States.
 Worldwide, the confirmed death toll crossed 800,000 on Saturday, according to a tally kept by Johns Hopkins University, and cases passed 23 million.